zopefoundation/manuel/src/manuel/README.txt

 Manuel Objects
 --------------

-We'll want to use all these parse, evaluate, and format functions later, so we bundle them together into a Manuel object.
+We'll want to use these parse, evaluate, and format functions later, so we bundle them together into a Manuel object.

     >>> sorted_numbers_manuel = manuel.Manuel(